dexter2406/Monodepth2-TF2/README.md

 ### Note

-It's currently just for personal use.
-So forgive me that I haven't used argument-parsing, you need to change some path settings when you run the demo.
+It's currently just for personal use, but please feel free to contact me if you need anything.

+Forgive me that I haven't used argument-parsing, so you can't run with one command.
+You need to change some path settings when you run the demo.
 However, no worries, it's just a simple code **merely for singlet depth estimation** (for now).
 That is, **no** PoseNet, training and evaluation yet.
 Anyways, Take one minute you will know what's going on in there.

 `depth_esitmator_demo.py`: a short demo, where the model is encapsuled in Classes.
 Just change the vidoe & weights path, and of course put the weight (linke below) in the corresponding order..